The 7 worst habits for your brain health

-Research has even found that eating processed meat could increase your risk of developing dementia later in life.
+Research has even found that eating processed meat could increase your risk of developing cognitive issues later in life.
 Why?
 For starters, it is high in fat—particularly trans fats—and salt (which causes dehydration).
-Both these things can cause serious cognitive issues for your brain!
+Both these things can have a negative impact on your brain health!

 3. Consuming too much alcohol

 Even if you're not a big drinker yourself (and we're not judging), chances are you know someone who is.
 In that case, it's important to know how this popular substance affects our brains and behavior.